isomerpages/govtech-stp/_traveller-resources/travel-health-control-measures-category-iiiiiiiv.md

 					<b> ➀</b> If you have visited or transited in multiple countries in the past 14 days before arriving in Singapore, note that:
 					<ol style="padding-left:20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">
 					<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">The most stringent category out of all the countries/regions you have visited (excluding transits less than 24 hours) will apply.
 For example, a traveller who had travel history to both Category (I) and (II) countries/regions before departure, but transited in a Category (IV) country/region on the way to Singapore, will be subject to Category (II) measures; and</li>
-												<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">	<!--A pre-departure COVID-19 Polymerase Chain Reaction test is not required if you have remained in a Category (I) country for at least 14 consecutive days before departure. <u>or</u> you are a Singapore resident (i.e. Singapore Citizen, Permanent Resident and Long-Term Pass Holder) and have remained in a Category (I), (II), (III) and/or (IV) country/region for at least 14 consecutive days before departure.-->	For transits in Category II/III/IV countries/regions lasting more than 24 hours, a pre-departure test must be taken within 48 hours from the last leg of the journey to Singapore.  </li>
+												<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">	<!--A pre-departure COVID-19 Polymerase Chain Reaction test is not required if you have remained in a Category (I) country for at least 14 consecutive days before departure. <u>or</u> you are a Singapore resident (i.e. Singapore Citizen, Permanent Resident and Long-Term Pass Holder) and have remained in a Category (I), (II), (III) and/or (IV) country/region for at least 14 consecutive days before departure.-->	For transits in Category II/III/IV countries/regions lasting more than 24 hours, a pre-departure test must be taken within 2 days from the last leg of the journey to Singapore.  </li>
 					</ol>
 					<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">
 										<b>➁</b> Travellers below three years of age in this calendar year are, by default, exempted from having to take a COVID-19 test, e.g. COVID-19 Polymerase Chain Reaction Test and Antigen Rapid Test.